ten-protocol/ten-whitepaper/context.md

 One crucial challenge of such a system is ensuring that some catastrophic event cannot leave all the value locked.

-High transaction fees are one of the main barriers of entry for Ethereum.
+High transaction fees are one of the main barriers to entry for Ethereum.
 Obscuro addresses this using a novel approach to calculate fees based on the actual costs of running nodes.